mhulse/grunt-html-boiler/README.md

 /source/files/templates/**/*
 ```

+### Production build:

 Once you're ready to do a production build, run:

 ```bash
 $ grunt prod
 ```

-Push the productin build to your GitHub repo.
+Push the production build to your GitHub repo.

 Depending on your setup, you may need to pull the latest build to your production server.

-Visit the production build:
+Visit the production build locally:

 <http://localhost/grunt-html-boiler/prod/>

-**Note:** The production build's asset files are absolutely linked to the production server; hence the need to get the latest files there before previewing your latest production build.
+**Note:** The production build's asset files are absolutely linked to the production server; hence the need to get the latest files there before previewing the production's HTML file and related assets.

+### Update production theme:

 Finally, in a real world scenario, you would update the asset path by updating the URL to your latest production build.
 For example, here's a simple PHP function one could use in a WordPress `functions.php` file: